- What is the Weisman Award?

 - Be a current a part-time or full-time student (minimum 6 credit hours) in the semester in which you apply for the award (Fall) and in the semester in which you receive the award (Spring).

-- Graduate students must be enrolled in classes in the semester in which you receive the award (Spring).
+- Graduate students must be enrolled in at least 1 credit hour of classes in the semester in which you receive the award (Spring).

 - I'm graduating before I will finish my project; can I apply?